EeroMutka/Fire/README.md

 Open `examples/build/examples.sln` in [Visual Studio 2017](https://visualstudio.microsoft.com/) (or higher) to build and run the examples.

-The VS project files can be edited and generated through a build script found at `examples/gen_project_files.c`.
-To regenerate the project files,
+The VS project files can be configured using the `examples/gen_projects.c` file.
+To regenerate the project files, run `examples/gen_projects.bat`.
-1. Open `x64 Native Tools Command Prompt for VS <year>` from the Windows Start Menu.
-Within this terminal, `cd` into the `examples` folder.
-2. Run `cl gen_project_files.c && gen_project_files`.
-3. Open the newly generated `examples/build/examples.sln` in Visual Studio.

 ## Screenshots